 Let’s journey back to late 2019 and early 2020.
-Under the umbrella of Sustainability, key players in the global fashion industry were talking about implementing lot traceability technologies, but in general the timelines were somewhat “comfortable.”
+Under the umbrella of sustainability, key players in the global fashion industry were talking about implementing lot traceability technologies, but in general the timelines were somewhat “comfortable.”
 There was no compelling event on the horizon.
 That would change.

-At that point, “Sustainable” was largely a marketing term, and many fashion brands were using it haphazardly and irresponsibly.
+At that point, “sustainable” was largely a marketing term, and many fashion brands were using it haphazardly and irresponsibly.
 It reached the apex of the hype-cycle and consumers were naturally growing skeptical and cynical of its promotion without verification.
-Worried about alienating customers, many brand owners took new interest in traceability to understand the environmental impact of facilities, partners, and materials used.
+Worried about alienating customers, many brand owners took a new interest in traceability to understand the environmental impact of facilities, partners, and materials used.

 The other shoe dropped in September 2020 when, by a vote of 406-3, the United States House of Representatives passed H.R.
 6210 — the Uyghur Forced Labor Prevention Act.
 As currently drafted, the bill will block the import of any goods into the U.S. that cannot prove the merchandise is free of material and labor inputs originating in China’s Xinjiang region (XUAR).

 Chinese cotton is extremely important to the fashion industry.
 As much as 85% of the cotton used in the industry is from the XUAR.
 In the US, 24% of all imports of cotton textile and apparel come from China.
 While the bill and related Withhold Release Orders did not go as far as banning all cotton and yarn products from China into the United States, it puts the industry on notice that cotton and other products from this region are becoming controversial due to human rights concerns.
 In other words, more action could come.